liebannam/pipes/README.txt

 	***********************
 		--a C++ compiler.
 I use gcc-4.9.
 		--Open MP
-		--Python (I use the anaconda distribution)
+		--Python (I use the Anaconda distribution)
 		--Cython (if you are doing option (1))
 		--Jupyter notebook (latest version of iPython notebook)